 In other words, you should not worry about competition because it is highly unlikely that your competition will follow the same path as you.
 They might copy the manifestation of your ideas, but they will never be able to get into your idea maze and see its progression or path to manifestation.
 So you can safely ignore your competition.

 This applies to the following competition as well.
-In many instances, we get caught with the idea of what the competition is doing.
+In many instances, we get caught up in the idea of what the competition is doing.
 Instead of focusing on our own ideas, thesis, and innovation, we preoccupy ourselves with what the competition is doing and invest resources and time in out-competing the competition.
 While it is necessary to be aware of the moves and strategies of your competition, it’s unwise to occupy yourself with their every move.
 There are instances when we even go to the extent that we tend to launch initiatives simply because the competition is doing it.
 It is a distraction and will only lead to disaster.
 Again, you have no idea about the idea maze of your competition.
 You don’t know their thesis.
 When you follow their action without knowing the thesis behind that action, you miss the point.

-Instead of worrying about competition, it is a far superior strategy to follow your own idea maze, build your own thesis and create your own original innovation.
+Instead of worrying about competition, it is a far superior strategy to follow your own idea maze, build your own thesis, and create your own original innovation.
 When you pay attention to your own work, it gets better.
 You create better outcomes.
 You create better competitive moats.

 There are many reasons why people and companies obsess over the competition.
 One obvious reason is that the world is memetic.
 We are memetic.
 We have a deep desire to follow what other people are doing, what is trendy, and what appears to be shiny and working.